wyushi/oauth2-servers/REPORT.md

 ##### Express Server

-For MEAN stack, Express framework uses a middleware to serve the static files.
+For MEAN stack, Express framework uses a middleware to serve the static files [11].

 ```javascript
 app.use(express.static(path.resolve('./public')));